CraftAcademyLabs/ca_course/slow_food_online/testing-ionic-applications.md

 }
 ```

-Last file we need to create is `app.e2e-spec.ts` Its in this file we write our acceptance tests.
+Last file we need to create is `app.e2e-spec.ts` It's in this file we write our acceptance tests.

 !FILENAME e2e/app.e2e-spec.ts